matn7/CS-Notes/src/main/java/spring/spring-reactive.md

           .subscribe(Util.subscriber());
 }
 ```
-- "a, b, c, a, b, c, onComplete".
+* "a, b, c, a, b, c, onComplete".
-"a, b, c, a, b, c, onComplete" because the startWith method emits its items first, followed by the items from Flux.just.
+* "a, b, c, a, b, c, onComplete" because the startWith method emits its items first, followed by the items from `Flux.just`.
 This leads to the subscriber receiving both sequences in the specified order before signaling completion.

 **Question 2: What will happen in the below case?**